 Ancient Chinese Houses

 Poor people's houses were small and made out of cheap materials.
 They generally had just one room, made of rammed earth (like mudbrick).
 The roof was usually made of thatch.
-These houses were a lot like poor people's houses in West Asia or Egypt or Greece or Africa.
+These houses were a lot like poor people's houses in West Asia or Egypt or Greece, India, or Africa.

 Rich people's houses were much bigger.
 They had a high wall made of rammed earth all the way around them, with no windows and just one door, to keep the family safe.
 As soon as you went through this door, you would see another short wall in front of you.
 This was the screen wall, which kept people from seeing into your courtyard as they walked by, for privacy.
 All around the courtyard there were rooms.
 In a very fancy house there were two storys, and a balcony on the inside of the upper storey overlooking the courtyard.

 Cool stuff we've been enjoying: Looking for birthday gifts?
 Check out these new Chromebooks - all the computer you need for only $229.00!.
 Then study in peace with these Beats wireless headphones - for the exact same price!
 When you're done, show off your presentation or watch a movie with this excellent smartphone projector for only $39.99!